 A student needs to possess fundamental written competencies in order to qualify to read any of the Faculty's Academic Literacies courses.
 Such competencies are reflected in one of the approved pre-requisite qualifications in English Language.
-In the absence of this, a student needs to be successful in the English Language Proficiency Test (ELPT) which examines basic essay-writing skills and the mechanics of English Language (grammar, spelling and punctuation).
+In the absence of this, a student needs to be successful in the English Language Proficiency Test (ELPT) which examines basic essay-writing skills, critical reading comprehension skills, visual literary comprehension skills, and the mechanics of English Language (grammar, spelling and punctuation).